-- A1 Quality Spare Parts | Mar 23, 2021
+- A1 Quality Spare Parts | Jun 24, 2023

 However, the cost of such auto parts is rising every day, and owners are forced to pay exorbitant rates for them.
-But, despite the rise in prices, parts replacement is inevitable and to keep driving your vehicle around for years, you need one every now and then.
+But, parts replacement is inevitable and to keep driving your vehicle around for years, you need every now and then.

-However, people don’t put in much thinking before buying spare parts for their vehicles.
+However, people don’t put in much thought before buying spare parts for their vehicles.
 This is the reason why most of us end up paying an exorbitant amount sometimes even for faulty parts.

 1. Be aware of the store’s warranty, guarantee, and return policies.

 One major thing to bear in mind when buying a spare part is to see if it comes with a guarantee/warranty period, as this helps you to get a refund or request a renewal for a damaged product if it is still under the warranty period.

 It also serves as protection and ensures the item’s authenticity.
 Avoid buying one that doesn’t come with a warranty because you won’t be able to return it if it breaks, and you’ll have to buy a new one.

 Many stores use catchy phrases so that you will not read through the rest of the provisions.
 Always pay particular attention to the policies’ exceptions

-2. Some automotive parts should be replaced with brand new ones.
+2. Some automotive parts should be replaced with brand-new ones.

 However, it’s also important to comprehend the ramifications of purchasing critical components.
 If you’re looking for a side mirror, a used one could suffice.

-Large and expensive automotive components like alternator, transmission, and radiator that are vital to your vehicle’s overall performance should always be backed by a strong and long warranty.
+Large and expensive automotive components like alternators, transmissions, and radiators that are vital to your vehicle’s overall performance should always be backed by a strong and long warranty.

 You’ll save a few hundred bucks by buying used parts, but long before you know it, you will need a replacement.

 3. Avoid major franchises and stick with local and safe auto parts stores.

 There’s a good chance the product they’ll send you isn’t going to be the best not to mention how expensive they can get.
 You can not save any money from such stores because they have a lot of operating costs to consider.

 You should still expect more personalized service because they don’t have the big-name branding of a franchise.
+No matter where you buy, know your seller.

 On the other hand, it is also important that you purchase products from a reputable business with a proven track record, rather than just a user-friendly store that saves you time.
-No matter where you buy, know your seller.

 4. When buying used car parts, always bring an expert with you.